biotope/meeting-notes/biotope/2018-06-05_biotopeVision.md

 ## It helps designers to:
-- Showcase their design systems in an always up to date living styleguide
+- Showcase their design systems in an always up to date living styleguide.
-- ...
+- Have a single point of truth for the components available how they work and how they look.

 ## Developing Biotope